“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 The Fix: Focus on your conversion funnel when developing your ads.

-Mid-funnel content tends to be the most effective for B2B businesses because B2B cycles tend to be more complex.
+Mid-funnel content tends to be the most effective for B2B businesses because B2B cycles tend to be more complicated.

-A mid-funnel Facebook Ad like this will tend to do fairly well:
+A mid-funnel Facebook Ad like this will tend to do reasonably well:

 It provides value while still raising brand awareness; it leads to something tangible, it’s targeted to specific audiences, and it’s mobile ready.